 M.Ed. in Higher Education

-The Master of Education (M.Ed.) degree in Higher Education provides professional preparation for students in both two-year and four-year post-secondary institutions, including community colleges and technical colleges, liberal arts colleges, and four-year colleges and universities.
-Students enroll on both a full-time and part-time basis, with many working full-time on a college campus while pursuing their degree.
-Most students either have a graduate assistantship in an office on campus or work part time.
+This Master of Education (M.Ed.) degree provides professional preparation for administration positions in two-year and four-year postsecondary institutions, including community colleges and technical colleges, liberal arts colleges, and four-year colleges and universities.
+The program welcomes either full-time or part-time students.
+A number of them work full time on a college campus while pursuing their degrees.
+Others either have a graduate assistantship in on campus or work part time.
 By the way, the Division of Student Affairs has information on Graduate Assistantship Positions.

 The M.Ed. curriculum has been developed to equip students with the knowledge and skills necessary for leadership in higher education and student affairs.
 Students have the opportunity to work closely with faculty and classmates during hands-on class projects while also completing practice-based experiences at institutions of higher education.

 Founded in 1871, the University of Arkansas is located in Fayetteville, routinely considered among the country's best places to live and in the heart of the Ozark Mountains.
 Some of the nation's best outdoor amenities and most spectacular trails are within a short drive of campus.
 Fayetteville, one of several cities comprising the growing metro area of Northwest Arkansas, is served by the busy Northwest Arkansas Regional Airport (XNA) and a reasonable car ride to many major cities—Dallas, Kansas City, Little Rock, Oklahoma City, St. Louis, Tulsa, and Wichita.